gohugoio/hugo/content/en/content-management/urls.md

 ### Permalinks

 In your site configuration, define a URL pattern for each top-level section.
-Each URL pattern can target a given language and/or [page kind].
+Each URL pattern can target a given language and/or page kind.

 Front matter `url` values override the URL patterns defined in the `permalinks` section of your site configuration.

-[page kind]: /templates/section-templates/#page-kinds

 #### Monolingual examples {#permalinks-monolingual-examples}